 See our McKinney Vento Informational flier.

 - The Homeless Coalition's Youth Advocacy Summit is a two day event for homeless and at-risk youth and young adults to talk about issues that are most important to them, and to learn and practice advocacy skills.
 Youth participants learn about how Seattle and King County governments set policies and budgets, identify issues that they care about that are affected by city and County funding decisions and priorities, and meet with elected officials to bring a youth voice to bear on their decision-making.
-Members of SKCCH's Youth & Young Adults Committee (area social service and housing providers) work with youth participants to shape the summit, and to connect it to on-going advocacy and public education about Seattle and King County budget processes.
+Members of the Coalition's Youth and Young Adults Committee (area social service and housing providers) work with youth participants to shape the summit, and to connect it to on-going advocacy and public education about Seattle and King County budget processes.